MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 Tamper protection prevents any macOS process from making changes to Microsoft Defender's assets or stopping Microsoft Defender's processes.
 Protected assets include installation and configuration files.

 Internally, Microsoft Defender makes exceptions to certain macOS processes, under certain circumstances.
-As an example, macOS can upgrade Defender's package, if Tamper Protection verifies the packages authenticity.
+As an example, macOS can upgrade Defender's package, if tamper protection verifies the packages authenticity.
 There are other exclusions as well.
 For example, macOS MDM process can replace Microsoft's Defender's managed configuration files.

 There are situations when a Global Administrator needs to restart Defender on all or some managed machines.
 Typically it's done by creating and running a JAMF's policy that runs a script on remote machines (or similar operations for other MDM vendors.)

-In order to avoid marking those policy-initiated operations, Microsoft Defender detects those MDM policy processes for JAMF and Intune, and permit tampering operations from them.
-At the same time, Tamper Protection will block the same script from restarting Microsoft Defender, if it is started from a Terminal locally.
+In order to avoid marking those policy-initiated operations, Microsoft Defender detects those MDM policy processes for JAMF and Intune, and permits tampering operations from them.
+At the same time, tamper protection will block the same script from restarting Microsoft Defender, if it is started from a Terminal locally.

 However, those policy running processes are vendor specific.
 While Microsoft Defender provides built-in exclusions for JAMF and Intune, it can't provide those exclusions for all possible MDM vendors.
-Instead, a Global Administrator can add their own exclusions to Tamper Protection.
+Instead, a Global Administrator can add their own exclusions to tamper protection.
 Exclusions can be done only through MDM profile, not local configuration.

 To do that, you need to first figure out the path to the MDM helper process that runs policies.
 You can do it either by following the MDM vendor's documentation.